crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

   10.gcd(16) # greatest common divisor
 ```

-!!! info
-    A full list of numerical methods is available in [the Number API docs](https://crystal-lang.org/api/Number.html) (also check subtypes).
+INFO: A full list of numerical methods is available in [the Number API docs](https://crystal-lang.org/api/Number.html) (also check subtypes).

 ### Math Methods